Acrylic

 Volts/Mil

 The information in the above data table is provided for educational purposes only in good faith and should only be used as a guide.
 As sheet material comes in a wide variety of grades, colours, textures and can contain different chemical properties, the figures only represent a typical insight into the specifications of the material.
+Information has been collated from a variety of sources.
 For more information on these figures and other properties please contact us.